XBraid/xbraid/docs/Examples.md

 15. **Delta Correction and Lyapunov Vector Estimation**: These options (see [braid_SetDeltaCorrection](@ref braid_SetDeltaCorrection) and [braid_SetLyapunovEstimation](@ref braid_SetLyapunovEstimation)) allow
-    XBraid to accelerate convergence by using Delta correction, i.e. low rank approximations to the Jacobian of the fine grid time-stepper as a linear correction to the coarse grid time-stepper.
+    XBraid to accelerate convergence by using Delta correction, which was originally designed for use with chaotic systems.
+The feature works by using low rank approximations to the Jacobian of the fine grid time-stepper as a linear correction to the coarse grid time-stepper.
 This can converge quadratically in some cases.
-LyapunovEstimation is not required for Delta correction, but for chaotic systems, the unstable modes of error, corresponding with the first few Lyapunov vectors, are often the slowest to converge, so Lyapunov estimation targets these modes by computing estimates to the backward Lyapunov vectors of the system, then computing the Delta correction using these vectors as a basis.
+LyapunovEstimation is not required for Delta correction, but for chaotic systems, the unstable modes of error, corresponding with the first few Lyapunov vectors, are often the slowest to converge.
+Thus, Lyapunov estimation targets these modes by computing estimates to the backward Lyapunov vectors of the system, then computing the Delta correction using these vectors as a basis.